devesh23/pinpoint/README.md

 ```

 2. Open http://localhost:3000 in your browser for the frontend.
 The frontend talks to the backend at http://backend:8080 (via compose networking).

+Note: The frontend default is configured to call `http://backend:8080/positions` when running with `docker compose` (internal service hostname).
+For local frontend dev use `http://localhost:8080/positions` as the poll URL.

 Development (frontend):